 Located 15 miles north of Venezuela in the warm waters of the southern Caribbean, Aruba is home to beautiful white-sand beaches, 82-degree days, and some of the kindest people in the world.
 Our island is 19.6 miles long and 6 miles across, with a total area of 70 square miles.
 We’re located just below the hurricane belt.
-Unlike many islands in the Caribbean, our climate is dry, so we rarely have a rainy day.
-On the south and west coasts of Aruba, you’ll find Oranjestad, our capital city, and miles of beaches that have been named some of the best in the world.
-Here, you’ll find most of the hotels, all-inclusive resorts in Aruba, and Queen Beatrix International Airport (AUA).
-In the interior of the island, you’ll find Arikok National Park, a desert-like preserve with a variety of wildlife, cacti and dramatic rock formations.
-You’ll also find some of Aruba’s most striking views, as the ocean crashes against the rugged shoreline below.
-On the northeast coast, along the windward shore, you’ll see our island’s unofficial mascots, the fofoti trees.
-The constant trade winds have permanently sculpted them into graceful, southwesterly bending forms.
+Xavier is located in the capital city of Aruba, Oranjestad, and the Queen Beatrix International Airport (AUA) is only a 15 minute drive away.

 What makes Aruba different?

 With its Dutch heritage and Latin flair, Aruba is a sight to be seen.
-In the Lesser Antilles just off the coast of Venezuela, Aruba is famous for its poster-perfect sugary-white beaches, some of the Caribbean’s top wreck diving and, thanks to nearly constant trade winds, world-class windsurfing and kite-boarding.
+Just off the coast of Venezuela, Aruba is famous for its poster-perfect sugary-white beaches, some of the Caribbean’s top wreck diving and, thanks to nearly constant trade winds, world-class windsurfing and kite-boarding.

 Travel to Aruba